WISDOM ARTICLES BOOKS LITERARY SERVICES

 Id make a terrible practitioner of any religion in any formal setting.
 In general Im just as happy to light candles in a church of any denomination I wasnt raised with any religion (unless my fathers marxism counts) but Im able to feel the hushed reverence of a cathedral, like the childhood memories of visiting an art gallery or a library.
 Ive always liked those architectural spaces that have silent guardians in uniforms ready to say hush! to us poor plebs.

-2015 UPDATE: Join the crowd-funding campaign for David Knopfler's upcoming album, THE GRACE PROJECT.
+for David Knopfler's upcoming album, THE GRACE PROJECT.

 * * *

 For more information about David Knopfler, see his website at www.knopfler.com.

 Photos taken by D. Patrick Miller at Club Fox, Redwood City, May 2013.